-SIMSBURY, Conn.
-(AP) - The Connecticut doctor whose wife and two daughters were killed in a 2007 home invasion said Friday he is considering a run for Congress.
+NEW HAVEN, Conn.
+(AP) - The Connecticut doctor whose wife and two daughters were killed in a 2007 home invasion said Wednesday he has decided not to run for Congress.

 Petit was the only survivor of the hostage ordeal in which his wife and two daughters were killed inside his home in Cheshire.